Golf Without Clubs

 How Golf Knowledge Helps You Do Better Business With Decision Makers

-You don’t need a perfect swing, a single-digit handicap, or even a pair of golf shoes to benefit from golf.
+You do not need a perfect swing, a low handicap, or specialized equipment to benefit from golf.

-In fact, one of the most underrated business skills today is simply knowing how golf works — without actually playing it.
+One of the most underrated business skills today is understanding how golf works, even if you do not play.

 In many industries, golf is still the unofficial language of decision makers.
-CEOs, founders, partners, investors, board members, and senior executives often share one thing in common: they either play golf, follow golf, or strongly identify with the culture around it.
+CEOs, founders, partners, investors, board members, and senior executives often share one thing in common: they either play golf, follow golf, or strongly identify with its culture.

-If you understand that culture, you unlock conversations, trust, and rapport — even if you’ve never hit a ball in your life.
+If you understand that culture, you can start conversations, build trust, and connect with others, even if you have never played golf yourself.

 - Why Golf Still Matters in Business